 Here are five simple changes can make a big impact on pelvic health and alignment which will support feeling strong and empowered throughout your pregnancy and into labor.

 More important than doing “reps” of any exercise is trying to make shifts in how we habitually carry ourselves throughout the day.
 How you hold yourself now — during your pregnancy — also dramatically affects the state of your post-baby body.
 Take it slowly and always listen to your body.
-Old patterns are deeply ingrained in both the connective tissue and in the neurology through the “set” length of the musculature.
+Old patterns are deeply engrained in both the connective tissue and in the neurology through the “set” length of the musculature.

 *Please be sure to consult with a doctor or midwife if you are uncertain whether these practices are appropriate for you.
-Make that a pretty please.

 First change: SITTING (sitting?)